David Mims (offensive tackle)

-David Mims (born May 18, 1988) is a former American football offensive tackle.
-He was signed by the Chiefs as an undrafted free agent in 2011.
-In college at Virginia Union in Richmond, Virginia, he was named to the CIAA All-Freshmen team, a 3x first-team All-CIAA, and a 2x All-American.
+David Mims (born May 18, 1988) is an American former football offensive tackle.
+He was signed by the Kansas City Chiefs as an undrafted free agent in 2011.
+In college at Virginia Union in Richmond, Virginia, he was named to the CIAA All-Freshmen team, a 3× first-team All-CIAA, and a 2× All-American.
 Mims graduated from South Mecklenburg High School in Charlotte, North Carolina.

 Professional career

 Pre-draft

-A prospect for the 2011 NFL Draft, Mims was projected to be drafted in the fifth round.
+A prospect for the 2011 NFL draft, Mims was projected to be drafted in the fifth round.

 Kansas City Chiefs

 Mims was signed by the Kansas City Chiefs as an undrafted free agent following the 2011 NFL Draft on July 26, 2011.
 Mims was waived on September 3 during final roster cuts.
 After clearing waivers, he was signed to the Chiefs' practice squad on September 4.
 He was promoted to the active roster on November 29.

 Baltimore Ravens

 On February 6, 2013, Mims was signed to a reserve/future contract by the Baltimore Ravens.
 On August 25, 2013, he was waived by the Ravens.